-First, make plans to acquire, verify or update Certified Electronic Health Record Technology (CEHRT) to the 2015 edition.
+Make plans to acquire, verify or update Certified Electronic Health Record Technology (CEHRT) to the 2015 edition.
 The Office of the National Coordinator for Health Information Technology (ONC) has developed a comprehensive database of certified EHR technology where ECs can check their CEHRT.

 STEP 5: If you are participating in PI, pick a performance period of at least 90 days.